 How do I make sure my gift will go to

 All you need to do is give your solicitor our charity name, registered office address and registered charity number:

-If you'd like confidential advice about leaving a gift in your Will to Rennie Grove Hospice Care, please contact us using the details below.
+If you'd like confidential advice about leaving a gift in your Will to Rennie Grove Hospice Care, please contact our Gifts in Wills team using the details below.